mef/documentation/docs/README.md

 `graphology` is a specification and reference implementation for a robust & multipurpose JavaScript `Graph` object.

-It aims at supporting various kinds of graphs under a same unified interface.
+It aims at supporting various kinds of graphs with the same unified interface.

 A `graphology` graph can therefore be directed, undirected or mixed and can be simple or support parallel edges.

-Along with those specifications, one will also find a [standard library](standard-library.md) full of graph theory algorithms and common utilities such as graph generators etc.
+Along with those specifications, one will also find a [standard library](#standard-library) full of graph theory algorithms and common utilities such as graph generators, layouts etc.

 ## Installation